 October is a magical month in France.
 The autumn colors are at their best and the often warm weather allows glorious days walking outdoors.
-The grape harvest season is in full swing around France's wine regions, and the French love of festivals continues with a host of events to enjoy.
-Many of the attractions are open but without the crowds of summer, and hotels tend to offer low shoulder-season rates.
-As the evenings draw in, you can sit in front of a crackling open fire at the end of the day, sipping a glass of wine and watching the sunset over the fall foliage.
+The grape harvest season is in full swing in France's wine regions, and the French love of festivals continues with a host of events to enjoy.
+Many attractions are open but without the crowds of summer, and hotels tend to offer low shoulder-season rates.
+In the evenings, you can sit in front of a crackling open fire sipping a glass of wine and watching the sunset.

 France Weather in October